Website Terms and Conditions

 - selection and monitoring of the investment advisers to the Coutts funds and alternative investment strategies is carried out by Royal Bank of Scotland

-Asset Management (RBSAM) which is an independent company within the Royal Bank of Scotland group.
+Asset Management (RBSAM) which is an independent company within the NatWest Group.

 - the net asset value of these funds and strategies is subject to independent annual audit and historic performance figures are subject to review by the Bank’s Product Marketing Department.